MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdatePoint.md

 ```

 ### -SiteSystemServerName

-Specifies the name of a computer that hosts the software update point site system role.
+Specify the name of the site system server that hosts the software update point role.

 ```yaml
 Type: String